Rin0913/system-judge/README.md

 Notices:
 - You have to fill your public IP which receives the wireguard traffic from internet into the `WG_LISTEN_IP` field.
 - You have to create a kubernetes namespace before you use it.
 So as harbor project.
-- DB and REDIS connection parameters should be fixed because of they are containerized and listening on the loopback interface.
+- DB and REDIS connection parameters should be fixed because they are containerized and listening on the loopback interface.
 Hence, if it is not necessary, you may not change them.

 Warnings:
 - Because of the usage of Wireguard in container, we have to grant container `CAP_NET_ADMIN` capability.
 Make sure your network is well-designed or even isolated.
 Using some CNI plugin or firewall policies would be better.